norcams/docs-enduser/docs/security-groups.rst

    :align: center
    :alt: Default security group

-   This figure represents how the "default" security group works, if applied to two instances in the same project.
+   This figure shows how the "default" security group works, if applied to two instances in the same project.
 Incoming traffic from the outside is blocked, while outgoing traffic and all inter-instance traffic is allowed.